 Why this recipe works

 - It's quick.
 What's more, this simple soup comes from the humblest of origins, requiring just eight ingredients and about 30 minutes to make.
-Homemade soup is the ultimate salve to a cold and weary traveller; one that can be on the table in the timespan of a sitcom is akin to stumbling into the mythical city of Atlantis.
-My friends, this soup is my weeknight soup-er hero!
+Homemade soup is the ultimate comfort in cold weather.

 - It's flexible.
 The recipe is also quite flexible, meaning you can use whatever you have on hand.
 No dried chilli?
 Toss in some fresh!
 No fresh ginger?
 Use the dried stuff.
 Want to make it vegan?
 No problem!
 This soup can do it all.